myronschippers/todo-list-react-tutorial/README.md

 ### Phase 1.4: Landing Page Content and Styling

+In **Phase 1.4** we're gonna update our application **PAGE BODY** content by creating a splash image that takes up the entire body content area and has text with a button sitting on top of the splash image.

+**Editing (files):**

+* `App.js` - located at `./src/components/App/App.js`
+* `App.css` - located at `./src/components/App/App.css`

+**Adding (files):**

+* `street-in-motion.jpg` - located at `./public/images/street-in-motion.jpg`

 We are going to be using an image I pulled off of [Unsplash.com](https://unsplash.com/) for the hero/splash image on our home/landing page.
-Go into the `images` directory in this tutorial and copy the `street-in-motion.jpg` file over to `./public/images` in your Todo List application.
+Go into the `images` directory in this tutorial and copy the `street-in-motion.jpg` file over to the `./public/images` directory in your Todo List application.

 Move `./images/street-in-motion.jpg` to your `./public/images/` directory.

+Once again it's styling time.
+Copy the below code snippet to the bottom of the `App.css` file.
+The styling snippet is what will get our splash image to cover the entire content area and positions that splash text with button content overtop of the image.

 ```CSS
 /* ----------------------------------------------------------------------